Qiskit/rustworkx/docs/source/networkx.rst

 and :meth:`~retworkx.PyDiGraph.weighted_edge_list` is equivalent to networkx's ``edges(data=True)``.

-Additionally, in retworkx since everything is integer indexed to access node data the :class:`~retworkx.PyDiGraph` and :class:`~retworkx.PyGraph` classes implement the python mapping protocol so you can access node's data using a node's index.
+Additionally, in retworkx since everything is integer indexed, to access node data the :class:`~retworkx.PyDiGraph` and :class:`~retworkx.PyGraph` classes implement the python mapping protocol so you can access node's data using a node's index.